Download the all-new Republic app:

 Advertisement

-Most journalists want to do good work, push boundaries, develop domain expertise, cultivate credible sources and produce copy that is at once excellent and thought-provoking.
+Most journalists want to do good work, push the boundaries, develop domain expertise, cultivate credible sources and produce copy that is at once excellent and thought-provoking.
 If we make a mistake, we apologise and move on.
-If someone counters a piece, re it without pride or prejudice.
-Let us keep fake news at bay and work towards securing our as journalists.
+If someone counters a piece, read it without pride or prejudice.
+Let us keep fake news at bay and work towards securing our space as journalists.
 Journalism is a public good and when we put pen to paper, it must be done with a sense of responsibility and humility.

 22:59 IST, November 18th 2018